 - 1. California: waiting period may be served in the last week of the previous benefit year if the claim was exhausted prior to the last week of that benefit year. - 2.
 Alabama: waiting week is the first compensable week in a benefit year.
-California: no interruption of benefits for consecutive weeks of unemployment in new benefit year; the waiting period is deferred if the claimant is in continued claim status between the expiring claim and the new claim; however, the waiting period must be served later in the new benefit year if there is an interruption of benefit payments. - 3.
-New York: waiting period is four effective days per week, either wholly within week of an original valid claim, or partly within such week and partly within benefit year initiated by such claim. - 4.
-The waiting week is compensable in Missouri: when the remaining claim balance is equal to or less than the compensable amount for the waiting period; Tennessee: after claimant is eligible and certified for benefits in the waiting week and

-- for each of the 3 consecutive weeks immediately following such waiting week; and Texas: after receipt of benefits equaling 3 x WBA. - 5.
+California, Illinois: no interruption of benefits for consecutive weeks of unemployment in new benefit year; the waiting period is deferred if the claimant is in continued claim status between the expiring claim and the new claim; however, the waiting period must be served later in the new benefit year if there is an interruption of benefit payments. - 3.
+New York: waiting period is 4 effective days per week, either wholly within week of an original valid claim, or partly within such week and partly within benefit year initiated by such claim. - 4.
+The waiting week is compensable in Missouri: when the remaining claim balance is equal to or less than the compensable amount for the waiting period; Tennessee: after claimant is eligible and certified for benefits in the waiting week and for each of the 3 consecutive weeks immediately following such waiting week; and Texas: payable after receipt of benefits equaling 2 x WBA and, either (1) exhausting benefits, or (2) returning to full-time work. - 5.
 Minnesota, Mississippi: no waiting week if unemployment from natural disaster.
-Rhode Island: no waiting week if unemployment from natural disaster or state of emergency. - 6.
-Utah: no waiting week for claimants in department approved apprenticeship and other approved training. - 7.
+Rhode Island: no waiting week if unemployment from natural disaster or state of emergency.
+Texas: the Governor can waive the waiting week on regular claims if unemployed due to presidentially-declared disaster. - 6.
+Utah: no waiting week for claimants in Department approved apprenticeship and other approved training. - 7.
 Virginia: waiting period is waived if claimant's unemployment was caused by the employer terminating operations, closing its business, or declaring bankruptcy without paying the final wages earned. - 8.
 Kansas: no waiting period if the claimant is unemployed because employer terminates business operations in the state; bankruptcy or initiating a work force reduction pursuant to P.L.
-100-379, the federal worker adjustment and retraining notification act (29 U.S.C.
+100-379, the Federal Worker Adjustment and Retraining Notification Act (29 U.S.C.
 2101 2109), as amended. - 9.
 New Hampshire: added a one-week waiting period effective January 3, 2010.
 The waiting week is applied to the first otherwise compensable week of total or partial unemployment.
-The claimant must serve a one week waiting period during each benefit year.
-The maximum benefit amount remains 26 times WBA. - 10.
+The claimant must serve a one-week waiting period during each benefit year.
+The maximum benefit amount remains 26 x WBA. - 10.
 Delaware: added a one-week waiting period effective January 1, 2014.
 The waiting week is applied to the first otherwise compensable week of total or partial unemployment.
 The claimant must serve a one-week waiting period during each benefit year.
 The maximum WBA remains 26 x WBA. - 11.
 North Carolina: requires a waiting week period any time there is a break in the claim series within the benefit year (NIC, NIE, AIC, AIE).